NYHolzer/realestacct/notes.md

 [ ] Index Page
 [ ] Show Page

-[ ] Create a way that only those signed in can see the page.
+[X] Create a way that only those signed in can see the page.
 [ ] Only see the pages related to the current_user
 [ ] Add Validations for invalid user/password
-[ ] Protect against multiple Apartment Numbers per Building per User (Validation)
+[ ] Protect against multiple Apartment Numbers per Building per User (Validation) --

-Nested Routes
+[X]Nested Routes
 - Create Unit Show Page.
 - Create Nested Route 'buildings/:id/units' - index of all units for that Building
     ```